terrario-js/terrario/README.md

 A simple parser-combinator library with TypeScript.
 [Try it out!](https://npm.runkit.com/terrario)

-- simple APIs
+- 📍simple APIs
-- stateful parsing is supported ⚙
+- ⚙stateful parsing is supported
-- zero dependency ✨
+- ✨zero dependency

 The Terrario is inspired by PEG.js, Parsimmon, etc.